-The most recent statistical report available from the NDOT is the 2020 Nebraska Traffic Crash Facts Annual Report.
+The most recent statistical reports available are the Nebraska Department of Transportation Crash Data Annual Reports.
 Based on the latest data, the most common types of car accidents in Nebraska include:

 According to the NDOT, 49.6% of all non-intersection accidents and 29.6% of all intersection accidents involve rear-end collisions.
 While rear-end collisions can result from a variety of different factors, some of the most common issues that lead to these accidents include:

 - Texting and using social media apps behind the wheel (which are both prohibited under Nebraska law)

 - Talking on the phone (hand-held or hands-free) or talking to passengers

 - Looking at people, objects, etc. outside the vehicle (a.k.a., rubbernecking)

 - Driving under the influence of alcohol or drugs